JeremyS22/ChipEight/README.md

 # ChipEight Emulator

-A project dedicated towards learning about the Chip 8 interpreter and implementing a software that emulates it.
+A project dedicated towards learing and implementing a emulator that runs Chip 8 games and apps.

+Chip 8 is a interpreted programming language that was used to write various software/games and ran on several devices since the 1970's.

-The main goal with this emulator is to research and implement:
+The main goal with this emulator is to learn/implement:
-- Cpu and almost* all of it's instructions
+- Cpu and it's instructions
 - Graphics
-- Sounds
+- Sound

 Additional Features I may add: